NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Performance

 \section{Performance}

-The performance of a cloth simulator---such as the computation time and the scalability to long simulations---is a crucial aspect of its usability.
-This work focuses on the fundamental challenges of developing an implicit neural simulator with new characteristics.
+The performance of a cloth simulator---such as computation time---is a crucial aspect of its usability.
+This work focuses on the fundamental challenges of developing an implicit neural quasistatic simulator with new characteristics.
 Our method does \textit{not} outperform the classical simulators in all aspects as they are well-engineered and highly optimised.
 Next, we provide a detailed analysis of NeuralClothSim's performance.